SimZhou/AI_Team_Project/README.md

 ## 2018.10.20 Minutes of Meeting
+1. **Temporary goal:** <br>
-1. Temporary goal : To increase the accuracy in the test data provided in kaggle's english text normalization competition                                   (en_test_2.csv).</br>
+   To increase the accuracy in the test data provided in kaggle's english text normalization competition (en_test_2.csv). <br>
-                    The current accuracy of said data set is roughly 92%.</br>
+   The current accuracy of said data set is roughly 92%. <br>
 2. Data types that we want to focus to change for now : Integers and date.
-So if the data is '2', change it to 'two'.</br>
+So if the data is '2', change it to 'two'. <br>
-3. One proposed method to identify whether character or set of characters needs to be changed : </br>
+3. One proposed method to identify whether character or set of characters needs to be changed:
-                                - Create a vocabulary</br>
+  - Create a vocabulary <br>
-                                - Assign simple distinct values to each character in the vocabulary in order to identify each character</br>
+  - Assign simple distinct values to each character in the vocabulary in order to identify each character </br> EXAMPLE : a b c . * 2 <br> a -> 1 0 0 0 0 0 <br>
-                                        EXAMPLE : abx.*2</br>
-                                        a -> 1 0 0 0 0 0</br>
-                                        b -> 0 1 0 0 0 0</br>
+                                        b -> 0 1 0 0 0 0 <br>
-                                        c -> 0 0 1 0 0 0</br>
+                                        c -> 0 0 1 0 0 0 <br>
-                                        . -> 0 0 0 1 0 0</br>
+                                        . -> 0 0 0 1 0 0 <br>
-                                        * -> 0 0 0 0 1 0</br>
+                                        * -> 0 0 0 0 1 0 <br>
-                                        2 -> 0 0 0 0 0 1</br>
+                                        2 -> 0 0 0 0 0 1 <br>
                                         each character is assigned values</br> </br>
                                  - Possible Alternative way: Using the ASCII code for to give each characters values</br>
                                  - Figuring out if a character is a number or a text or any other data types.</br>